 The Mississippi River - Sartell watershed covers approximately 652,800 acres (1,020 sq. miles) in the central part of the Upper Mississippi River Basin.
 The watershed includes parts of Benton, Crow Wing, Mille Lacs, Morrison, Stearns, and Todd counties.
 Major communities: Lastrup, Pierz, Buckman, Royalton, Upsala, Bowlus, Rice, Holdingford, Avon, St. Joseph, and Sartell.
 This watershed has 879 total river miles and 232 lakes that cover 13,319 acres.

-The Mississippi River - Sartell watershed is located in the North Central Hardwood Forest ecoregion of Minnesota.
-This watershed is primarily agricultural, with approximately 96% of the land in this watershed under private ownership.
+Located in the North Central Hardwood Forest ecoregion of Minnesota, the watershed is primarily agricultural, with approximately 96% of the land in this watershed under private ownership.
 The predominant land uses are grass/pasture/hay (35%), row crops (29%), forest (19%), and wetlands (9%).

 The Mississippi River experiences one of its greatest drops in elevation within the Upper Mississippi River Basin within this watershed.
 From the community of Little Falls to Royalton, the river drops 6½ feet for every mile of river.